 1. Flexible Hours

 Patients need round the clock care, and usually, nurses are the ones overseeing the patient’s treatment throughout their hospital stay.
 This means long hours, pulling double shifts, night shifts, and working on weekends and holidays.
 Not anymore!
-By switching to agency work, you can pick the hours you want and plan your work around other activities in your life, instead of the other way around.
+By switching to the staffing agency in London, you can pick the hours you want and plan your work around other activities in your life, instead of the other way around.

 A typical agency nurse’s workweek is 37.5 hours, which allows them to strike a healthy work-life balance.
 Also, the flexible nature of work allows you to work more when you can.
 So, if you have no plans for the weekend, you can pick up the weekend shift.
 What’s more, weekend work pays more.
 Similarly, you can work night shifts or on holidays, depending on your availability.

 2. Career Advancement

 The recent paradigm shift in the healthcare industry has seen a closer and direct association between nursing and career advancement.
 The nursing field has many specialities, and by working with an agency, you can try different fields and pick the one you like to specialise in.